pulp/pulpcore/docs/plugins/reference/metadata-signing.rst

     The existing ``AsciiArmoredDetachedSigningService`` requires a signing script that creates a detached ascii-armored signature file, and prints valid JSON in the following format to stdout:

-        {"file": "filename", "signature": "filename.asc", "key": "public.key"}
+        {"file": "filename", "signature": "filename.asc"}

-    Here "filename" is a path to the original file that was signed (passed to the signing script by the ``sign()`` method), "filename.asc" is a path to the signature file created by the script, and "public.key" is a path to the signature file containing the public key used by the script.
+    Here "filename" is a path to the original file that was signed (passed to the signing script by the ``sign()`` method), and "filename.asc" is a path to the signature file created by the script.

+    The script may read the fingerprint of the key it should use for signing, from the ``PULP_SIGNING_KEY_FINGERPRINT`` environment variable.

-    This json is converted to a python dict and returned by the ``sign()`` method.
+    The json is converted to a python dict and returned by the ``sign()`` method.
 If an error occurs, a runtime error is raised instead.
 All of this is enforced by the ``validate()`` method at the time of instantiation.

     For more information see the corresponding :ref:`workflow documentation <configuring-signing>`.

-.. deprecated:: 3.10

-    The path to the public key is no longer required to be present in the output of a signing script.
-It is recommended to pass the value of the public key during the object creation process instead.

 The following procedure may be taken into account for the plugin writers: